feugy/tabulous/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ### Notes to reviewers

-If needed, uncomment and describe here any specific points you'd like to draw your reviewers attention on.
+If needed, uncomment and describe here any specific points you'd like to draw your reviewers' attention on.
 Otherwise,
 -->